Journal Features Pricing Support Download

 Bar Spoon

 A bar spoon is not just for stirring.
-It controls dilution.
+It controls dilution, and it is also the tool you need for floating spirits, as in the smoky Islay top on a Penicillin.
 A properly stirred cocktail should be cold, smooth, and integrated - not watery.

 With just these four tools, you can make most of the classics.
 Margarita, Daiquiri, Whiskey Sour - anything shaken.
-For stirred drinks like a Manhattan, Negroni, or Old Fashioned, you can stir in the tin itself with a bar spoon and strain into the glass.
+For stirred drinks like a Manhattan, Negroni, Old Fashioned, or Vieux Carré, you can stir in the tin itself with a bar spoon and strain into the glass.
 It works, but a mixing glass is the proper tool for the job, and if you make stirred drinks regularly it is worth the upgrade.
+Several of those stirred classics also depend on a few dashes of cocktail bitters, which sit alongside your tools as the smallest essential on the bar.

 Nice to Have